elmasse/elmasse.io/posts/2017-08-23-so-long-jekyll-hello-nextein.md

 ```

-We are now ready to do the actual deploy to GithubPages.
+We are now ready to do the actual deploy to Github Pages.
 I have used `gh-pages` module to commit the generated code to the desired branch.

 If we are using a normal repository, we can push to a `gh-pages` branch, or change the distribution folder to point to `/docs`.
 The former is simpler and we have a separated branch for the code and the site files.